uwsbel/autonomy-research-testbed/docs/design/ros_workspace.md

 Additionally, this principle is meant to describe what goes in a package.
-Generally speaking, a package should implement either a single ROS node, a collection of like-nodes, or define shared utilities/helpers that are used by other packages.
+Generally speaking, a package should implement either a single ROS node, a collection of like-nodes (often only one of which is launched at a time), or define shared utilities/helpers that are used by other packages.
 For instance, the [`launch_utils`](./../../workspace/src/common/launch/launch_utils/) package does not have a node, but implements utilities used by other launch files.

 ### Principle 2: Metapackages and launch files organize vehicle spin up/tear down

-It is certainly possible that there exists multiple ART vehicles each with a different setup (i.e. different sensors, computational hardware, etc.).
+It is certainly possible that there exists multiple ART vehicles each with a different setup (i.e. different sensors, computational hardware, mission tasks etc.).
 Therefore, this principle helps to define which nodes are created and/or built as it depends on the specific vehicle platform in use.